shijianzhong/kite-public/README.md

 - Check that feed is working and has recent (daily) content.
 - Choose sources that have high quality content.
 Do not use low quality/gossip/SEO content.
 - Feeds should be in the same language as the rest of the feeds in that category (do not mix languages)

+## Guideline for editing media_data.json

+Kite uses contents of `media_data.jso`n to show additional information about sources of information.
+Initial information has been sources from https://statemediamonitor.com/ and the classification methodology  is explained here https://statemediamonitor.com/methodology/

+Feel free to add additional information (by editing `media_data.json`) both for privatly owned and state funded media organization.
+Add your sources of information in the pull request.